Blog | Planet Aid

 Written by Teri Silver | Dec 12, 2024

 Doing more with less isn’t just a government buzz phrase.
-The art of thrifting is becoming more popular in today’s society, especially with the younger crowd.
+Today, thrifting culture is booming across all age groups, especially with the younger crowd.
 With rising prices and the need to protect Earth’s natural resources, thrifting is a useful and productive way to reduce, reuse, and recycle.

 Thrift stores have ever-changing inventory, fashion trends for fall and winter, affordable options for home decorating, cooking, and just about anything else you can think of.